Electronically-controlled one- and two-qubit gates for transmon quasicharge qubits: Dynamics

 \section{Dynamics}

-To demonstrate the principal behind our gate, we first perform a simulation of the system initialised in a particularly chosen state and show that the system exhibits oscillations between then two desired computational basis states.
+To demonstrate the principle behind our gate, we first perform a simulation of the system initialized in a particularly chosen state and show that the system exhibits oscillations between the two computational basis states.
 We then project the full system onto the subspace identified in the simulations which is approximately preserved by the dynamics.
 This gives us an effective two-dimensional model in which we demonstrate a protocol for performing $R_{X}$-gates.
 We extend this analysis to characterise the effect of charge noise on the junction gate voltage.
 Finally, we show that the same setup can be used to perform entangling $R_{XX}$-gates on a two-qubit system.